The Best of Cheyenne Bird Banter: 25 Years of Bird Stories from the High Plains by Barb Gorges

 Each of the 104 bird species gets its own page, two-thirds color photo and one-third bird blurb.
 Included is a checklist of all 326 bird species that may be seen in the Cheyenne area, plus a list of birdwatching resources.

-Available online and locally, including the Cheyenne Botanic Gardens, Cheyenne Depot Museum, Wyoming Game and Fish Department, and Wyoming State Museum, 307 Made and Riverbend Nursery.
+Available online and locally, including the Cheyenne Botanic Gardens, Cheyenne Depot Museum, Wyoming Game and Fish Department, Wyoming State Museum, 307 Made, Bonsai Books and Riverbend Nursery.
 See Buy.

 QuiltCareFC